KatherineMichel/church-website-and-marketing-on-a-budget/prototype.md

 Bible Study

+* Online Bible
+* Can read, highlight, bookmark, and share favorite passages on social networks
-Bible passages as scheduled ephemeral messages
+* Can receive Bible passages (randomly chosen or as part of a study plan) as scheduled ephemeral messages
+* Language translation
+* Accessibility

 Marketplace